hyerinchung/hyerinchung.github.io/portfolio/bank_churn.md

 # Bank Churn Prediction Project

 ![Bank](https://github.com/hyerinchung/hyerinchung.github.io/blob/main/images/bank_head.jpg?raw=true)
-Welcome to my Bank Churn Prediction project!
-This project focuses on identifying customers who are likely to leave a bank using machine learning techniques.

-## Overview
+## Introduction

 In this project, I used a customer dataset and applied classification models to predict churn, including:

 - Neural Network
 - Random Forest

-## Features Used
+## Dataset and Features

-Key features in the dataset:
+This project uses a dataset of 10,000 bank customers, with their features.
+The data was sourced from Kaggle.
+It includes the following features:

 - Age
 - Country